 Applications accepted February 1–August 1.
 Students are encouraged to apply early.
 Applications received by April 1 will be reviewed by the committee in time for spring registration.
 Click here for the application.

 EBIO 403/404: Undergraduate Honors Research in Ecology and Evolutionary Biology.
-Only open to undergraduate majors who meet specific requirements and with permission of the research supervisor and chair.
+Required for the BS in EEB; only open to undergraduate majors who meet specific requirements and with permission of the research supervisor and chair.
 Registration for BIOS 403/404 implies a commitment to participate in research for at least 2 semesters.